 Step 2: Licensed Mental Health Professional Consultation

-The mental health expert will determine if an emotional support dog would serve as a beneficial treatment and help ease the symptoms concerning your mental or emotional disability.
+The mental health expert will determine if an emotional support dog would be a beneficial treatment and help ease the symptoms concerning your mental or emotional disability.

-For example, they will evaluate whether an animal will help you relax while in public areas, ease anxiety, offer relief from depression, etc.
+For example, they will evaluate whether an animal will help you relax in public areas, ease anxiety, relieve depression, etc.

 Step 3: Receive Your ESA Letter

 If the licensed mental health professional determines that an emotional support animal will help you cope with the symptoms of your mental disability, they will prescribe an ESA letter.

 The ESA letter will be issued on official letterhead and include the professional’s licensing information.
 It will also be signed and dated by the prescribing doctor.